-We moved into our new builder’s grade home about 12 years ago.
-One of the design element I never could get past in my home is why anyone would put floors tiles around a fireplace.
+We moved into our new builder’s grade home about 14 years ago.
+One of the design elements I never could get past in my home is why anyone would put floor tiles around a fireplace.
 My solution for those ugly floor tiles?
 Paint those suckers!
 It turned out so well!
 I have to admit I waited until the hubby was out of town before I started this project.
-He kinda frowns on all my painting to dos.
+He kind of frowns on all my painting to-dos.
 Ha!
-This isn’t the first, but I was bound and determined to show him how I could paint tiles around the fireplace.
+This isn’t the first, but I was bound and determined to show him how to paint tiles around the fireplace.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-This space was sooooo dark!
-Before I started I cleaned the tiles with White Lightning from Dixie Belle.
+This space was so dark!
+Before I started, I cleaned the tiles with White Lightning from Dixie Belle.
 Having a clean surface is key in any painting project.
-You can get all the details in this video of how to paint tiles using the Slick Stick bonding gripper before painting.
+You can get all the details in this video of how to paint tiles using the Slick-Stick bonding gripper before painting.